bmays9/bet-tracker/README.md

  - If saving the bet with a pending status, a modal is displayed confirming to the user what action took place what page loads next.
 The modal remains on the screen until the user closes it.
  - If the bet is settled, the user is redirected to the View Open Bets page and a message is displayed, confirming the action on the 'settled' bet.

+Note: The Update Bet page is visible to any user using the correct URL, even bets they are not the owner of.
+This is not considered to be a problem as there is no confidential information contained within this page.
+It just contains the full bet details which players are already sharing.
+Unauthorised users are not able to make any changes to the bets they did not create, but having visibility of them is not a concern.

 Validation:
 There is JavaScript validation to check the status of the bet correctly reflects the settled amount compared to the stake.
 - For a bet to win, the settled amount must not be lower than the stake amount